Acupuncture for Stress, Anxiety and Depression

 How is it possible that Acupuncture can help Depression?
 Don’t I need medication?

-Acupuncture calms you down, decreases your stress and can actually help your brain chemistry
+Acupuncture can calm you down, decreas your stress and actually help your brain chemistry

 Studies have shown electroacupuncture can decrease changes in the brain associated with depression.
 Acupuncture was shown to lessen symptoms of anxiety and depression in the elderly and the young.
 And in menopausal women acupuncture lessened their stress profile and relieved depression.